 In Australia, households use the Permablitz website to advertise upcoming events and find volunteers.

 If you live in the U.S., you will need to work a bit harder.
 First port of call?
 Friends, family, and gullible (make that visionary!) associates.
 Second port of call?
 Progressive websites, any volunteer website, and every single local sustainability/urban farming groups in your area.
-As you craft your call outs, remember to ask yourself “Why would anyone choose to attend a thing like this?”
+As you craft your callouts, remember to ask yourself “Why would anyone choose to attend a thing like this?”

 In Australia, many people attend Blitzes because they are a great way of learning new skills.
 Australian Permablitzes always feature between one and two workshops.
 So, if you are building a henhouse and a chicken run, advertise this fact, and also plan for a workshop or two during the day covering topics like poultry keeping.

-After you have advertised, make sure that you respond to any enquiries straight away.
+After you have advertised, make sure that you respond to any inquiries straight away.
 Ensure that you make it an RSVP event so that people must email you to get the address.
 (This maintains privacy and gives you an air of exclusivity!)
 Put your respondees on an email list and send them regular, wildly enthusiastic email blasts: “Our plans for the henhouse are coming along; check out these amazing pics!” etc, etc. It’s important to maintain engagement with your participants all the way through the process.
-Encouraging people to arrive at different times in the day is also pretty wise — this means that as one group of people begin to fade, new energetic sorts can kick in and start things all over again.
+Encouraging people to arrive at different times in the day is also pretty wise — this means that as one group of people begins to fade, new energetic sorts can kick in and start things all over again.

 Remember that food can also be a drawcard for potential volunteers.
 My husband is a Californian of Mexican descent.
 Luckily, our Blitz was held in Melbourne during a visit from my mother-in-law.
 Our gimmick was actual Mexican food.
 My friends and family (not to mention nearly every urban gardener in Melbourne) had never seen a tortilla up close before.
 It was a riotous success with everyone except my grim, pearls-before-swine elderly carpenter, who declared that the refried beans “looked like they had already been eaten and digested once before.”
 Yeah, mate, whatever.
 We advertised Mexican food.
 It worked.